Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_tutorial_rwalk.md

 ![image-center](../assets/images/cellblender_render.png){: .align-center}

-1. Click on the movie tab.
+1. Click the movie tab.
 2. Scroll down to the file name.
 3. Select a suitable location for your file.
 4. Select your favorite file format (we suggest FFmpeg_video).
-5. Click on `Render > OpenGL Render Animation`.
+5. Click `Render > OpenGL Render Animation`.

 The movie will begin playing, and when the animation is complete, the movie file should be found in the folder location you selected.